splunk/splunk-connect-for-snmp/docs/architecture/design.md

 Diagram above present high level architecture of Splunk Connector for SNMP, it contains following components:

 - **UI** - user interface for configuring the SC4SNMP profiles, groups, and inventory.
+It is applying changes to SC4SNMP by creating the inventory job.
 - **Poller** - responsible for getting selected data from SNMP agents in set periods of time.
+Celery is used for planning the schedules and executing the incoming tasks, signaled from Redis as message broker.
 - **Trap** - responsible for listening and receiving trap notifications from SNMP agents.
+The listener is always waiting for the messages coming on the specified port and passing them to the trap worker for further processing.
-- **MIB Server** - responsible for serving MIBs to SNMP Workers and translating oid to varbinds.
+- **MIB Server** - responsible for serving MIBs to SNMP Workers and translating oids to varbinds.
 - **MongoDB** - used for storing configuration and state of the SC4SNMP.
 - **Inventory** - job used for updating the information about SC4SNMP configuration.
+It is run after every update to the `values.yaml` file if polling is enabled.
-- **Sender** - responsible for sending data received from poller or trap workers to the Splunk HEC or OTel.
+- **Sender** - responsible for sending data received from poller or trap workers to the Splunk HEC or OTel (SignalFx).